 - Heat n bond super hold

 - Embroidery needle

 - Elastic (I used and prefer fold-over elastic like this because it comes in fun colors)

 - Duckbill/applique scissors

-- Bookmark template– sign up for my newsletter and get the template once you confirm your subscription!
-If you’re already a subscriber, you can access the pattern with the password in each newsletter, in the resource library:
+Bookmark template-sign up for my newsletter and get the free download once you confirm your subscription!
+If you’re already a subscriber, you can access the pattern with the password in each newsletter, in the resource library.

 Step 1- Cut out (2) main house pieces and (1) roof piece from felt.
 I used freezer paper sheets to print the templates – you just iron it on, cut on the line, and peel off!

 Step 2- Stitch the roof piece on to the backing piece.
 You can do this by hand or machine, or glue it!